dopry/electron-maker-velopack/README.md

 ### packVersion

 The version string to pass to the `--packVersion` argument of `vpk`.
-Defaults to `appVersion` in the packager configuration, or a conversion of the `version` given in `package.json`.
+Defaults to a conversion of `appVersion` in the packager configuration, or of the `version` given in `package.json`.

 Note: The conversion of the semantic package version is done to put it in a form compatible with the nupkg version format.
+If you specify `packVersion`, its value is used literally, without automatic conversion.

 See [Semantic Versioning specification](https://semver.org/)